-Transport Exchange Group (hereinafter referred to as the “Company”) needs to collect personal information to effectively and compliantly carry out our everyday business functions and services and in some circumstances, to comply with the requirements of the law and/or regulations.
-This Policy provides the process for individuals to use when making an access request, along with the protocols followed by the Company when such a request is received.
+Transport Exchange Group (hereinafter referred to as the “Company”) needs to collect personal information to effectively and compliantly conduct our everyday business functions and services and in some circumstances, to comply with the requirements of the law and/or regulations.
+This Subject Access Request Policy provides the process for individuals to use when making an access request, along with the protocols followed by the Company when such a request is received.

 As the Company processes personal information regarding individuals (data subjects), we are obligated under the General Data Protection Regulation (GDPR) and Data Protection Bill to protect such information, and to obtain, use, process, store and destroy it, only in compliance with the GDPR and its principles.

 The General Data Protection Regulation (GDPR) gives individuals the right to know what information is held about them and how to access this information and to exercise other rights, including the rectification of inaccurate data.
 The GDPR is a standardised regulatory framework which ensures that personal information is obtained, handled and disposed of properly.

 As the Company are obligated under the GDPR and UK data protection laws, we abide by the Regulations’ principles, which ensure that personal information shall be: -

 - processed lawfully, fairly and in a transparent manner in relation to the data subject (‘lawfulness, fairness and transparency’)

 - collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes (‘purpose limitation’)

 - adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed (‘data minimisation’)